sebhtml/novigrad/README.md

 # Roadmap

+- make simple dataset work with words as rows

+- make static embeddings work for simple dataset
+- make static embeddings work for megaman dataset
-- activate matrix in place
+- output is taken in the last column of softmax (probability of next token)- activate matrix in place
+- add an abstraction for loss
 - derive matrix in place
 - avoid transpose and instead implement a matmul with lhs transpose semantics
-- make static embeddings work for simple dataset
-- make static embeddings work for megaman dataset
-- output is taken in the last column of softmax (probability of next token)
 - implement cross-entropy loss
 - embeddings are learned
 - shuffle examples in each epoch